 - Journal / Notebook after Family Devotion time

 - Prepare a devotional to share with the family

 - Journal / Notebook after a Read Aloud time

-My homeschool goals where always written with family seasons in mind.
-The months of December was put aside for preparing for Christmas which included Bible study and read alouds (reading, listening, speaking, thinking), gift making (art and technology), cooking and decorating (home ec), and volunteering (charity).
+My homeschool goals were always written with family seasons in mind.
+The months of December were put aside for preparing for Christmas which included Bible study and read alouds (reading, listening, speaking, thinking), gift making (art and technology), cooking and decorating (home ec), and volunteering (charity).
 Learning was still happening at the level each child needed – it was just shaped by what we were doing as a family.